Behavior Trees and State Machines in Robotics Applications: Methodology

 \subsubsection{Analyzing Models}

-\looseness=-1 To understand the usage of \bts and \sms in \chg{open-source robotic applications} (RQ3), we analyzed the mined projects from two different perspectives: the popularity of \chg{DSLs} over time, and the structure of models.
-As a start, to understand the popularity of \chg{the DSLs}, we extracted the creation date and last commit date for repositories to plot the number of active projects per year.
+\looseness=-1 To understand the usage of \bts and \sms in \chg{open-source robotics applications} (RQ3), we analyzed the mined projects from two different perspectives: the popularity of the \chg{DSLs} over time and the structure of models.
+As a start, to understand the popularity of \chg{the DSLs}, we extracted the creation and last commit dates for the repositories to plot the number of active projects per year.
 We assume a project is active in the duration between its creation date and last commit.
-We used all mined projects before filtering and only excluded those belonging to the \chg{DSLs} organizations/creators, which are the following: BehaviorTree, team-vigir, pschillinger, FlexBE, splintered-reality, ros, ros-visualization.
+We used all mined projects before filtering and only excluded those belonging to the \chg{DSLs}' organizations/creators, which are the following: BehaviorTree, team-vigir, pschillinger, FlexBE, splintered-reality, ros, ros-visualization.
 The collected projects were mined until 31/12/2021 to capture activity until the end of 2021.

-Moving to the analysis of models, we were interested in understanding the usage of \bts and \sms in \chg{real robotics} projects.
+Moving to the analysis of the models, we were interested in understanding the usage of \bts and \sms in \chg{real robotics} projects.
 Consequently, we used the list of relevant repositories from the filtering step and their downloaded models.
-At the time of the analysis of \bt models, we got 75 models.
-An updated mining at the beginning of 2022 to cover the projects until end of 2021 yielded new models and projects, but we decided to keep the same sample, since it covers different sizes of models and domains.
+At the time of the analysis of the behavior-tree models, we got 75 models.
+Although an updated mining at the beginning of 2022 to cover the projects until the end of 2021 yielded new models and projects, we decided to keep the same sample, since it covers different sizes of models and domains.
 For state-machine models, we randomly sampled 75 models to match the number of behavior-tree models to have comparable results.
-The \sm mining yielded thousands of models, consequently, we randomly sampled projects.
-We defined two project pools according to the model size (defined as number of nodes, see below for metric details), one for normal size [2--6] and another for large size [7--66], then we randomly sampled from each pool a number of projects using the sampling API\footnote{\url{https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html}} from the Python DataFrame library.
+The state-machine mining yielded thousands of models; consequently, we randomly sampled projects.
+We defined two project pools according to the model size (defined as number of nodes, see below for metric details), one for normal size [2--6] and another for large size [7--66], then we randomly sampled from each pool a number of projects using the sampling API (\textsf{\href{https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.sample.html}{pandas.pydata.org/docs/reference/api/pandas.DataFrame.sa\-mple.html}} from the Python DataFrame library.
 The model size range for each pool was decided based on the data distribution.
-The total sample size corresponded to the number of models belonging to \bt projects meeting our repository inclusion criteria (75 models).
+The total sample size corresponded to the number of models belonging to behavior-tree projects meeting our repository inclusion criteria (75 models).